-^{} This analysis was prepared before the report of House passage of the bill appeared in the House Journal.
+^{} This analysis was prepared before the report of the House Finance and Appropriations Committee appeared in the House Journal.
 Note that the list of cosponsors and the legislative history may be incomplete.

-- Provides that for school facilities projects of any size, the entire amount of the state's portion does not have to be encumbered during the first biennium of the project. - Requires that the respective state and school district shares of the cost of a project under the Accelerated Urban School Building Assistance Program (for the six large urban school districts) be spent simultaneously in proportion to the percentage of each share. - Specifies that part of the school district share of a school facilities construction project may be spent before the state share if necessary to comply with certain federal laws. - Permits a local donated contribution under a state-assisted school facilities project to be paid directly by an entity to a contractor on behalf of the appropriate school district as long as certain conditions are satisfied. - Specifies that a school district board that dedicates local donated contributions toward the requirement to generate money for facilities maintenance under a state-assisted school facilities project must agree to deposit all such dedicated money only by the anticipated completion of the district's project rather than at the beginning of the project, as under current law. - Allows a school district undertaking a project under the Expedited Local Partnership Program to meet its maintenance requirement by dedicating the prescribed amount of a tax used to leverage bonds for the project. - Permits a district undertaking a project under the Expedited Local Partnership Program to combine a ballot measure for the levy of a property tax for the maintenance of facilities under that project with a related combined bond and property tax ballot measure. - Requires the Ohio School Facilities Commission to use an adjusted valuation per pupil based on a school district's most recent single-year tax valuation to determine the district's share of a project cost under the Expedited Local Partnership Program if the district has experienced a 10% or greater decrease in tax valuation due to changes in the law on tax assessments of electric utility property.
+- Provides that for school facilities projects of any size, the entire amount of the state's portion does not have to be encumbered during the first biennium of the project. - Requires that the respective state and school district shares of the cost of a project under the Accelerated Urban School Building Assistance Program (for the six large urban school districts) be spent simultaneously in proportion to the percentage of each share. - Specifies that part of the school district share of a school facilities construction project may be spent before the state share if necessary to comply with certain federal laws. - Specifies that a school district board that dedicates local donated contributions toward the requirement to generate money for facilities maintenance under a state-assisted school facilities project must agree to deposit all such dedicated money only by the anticipated completion of the district's project rather than at the beginning of the project, as under current law. - Requires the Ohio School Facilities Commission to use an adjusted valuation per pupil based on a school district's most recent single-year tax valuation to determine the district's share of a project cost under the School Building Assistance Expedited Local Partnership Program if the district has experienced a 10% or greater decrease in tax valuation due to changes in the law on tax assessments of electric utility property. - Allows two additional members to be added to the Capitol Square Review and Advisory Board: a former President of the Senate appointed by the current President of the Senate and a former Speaker of the House of Representatives appointed by the current Speaker. - Makes several miscellaneous clarifications to the Capital Facilities Bonds and Obligations Law. - Requires that the Governor receive recommendations from the Ohio Housing Council for the appointees to the Ohio Housing Finance Agency who are to represent the interests of nonprofit multifamily housing development organizations or for-profit multifamily housing development corporations.

-- Exempts a school district participating in a school facilities project from having to obtain prior approval from the Superintendent of Public Instruction and the Tax Commissioner to submit to the voters the question of issuing debt that would result in the district's total net indebtedness exceeding 4%. - Allows two additional members to be added to the Capitol Square Review and Advisory Board: a former President of the Senate appointed by the current President of the Senate and a former Speaker of the House of Representatives appointed by the current Speaker. - Makes several miscellaneous clarifications to the Capital Facilities Bonds and Obligations Law. - Requires that the Governor receive recommendations from the Ohio Housing Council for the appointees to the Ohio Housing Finance Agency who are to represent the interests of nonprofit multifamily housing organizations multifamily development or for-profit housing development corporations. - Requires that the Ohio Finance House Agency appointees who represent multifamily housing interests be associated with organizations that regularly participate in Agency programs, and establishes conditions under which they can avoid violating certain state ethics statutes with regard to Agency contracts. - Expands a tax exemption for major league professional athletic facilities to include minor league baseball facilities, and modifies the conditions under which the exemption can be claimed.
+- Requires that the Ohio Finance House Agency appointees who represent multifamily housing interests be associated with organizations that regularly participate in Agency programs, and establishes conditions under which they can avoid violating certain state ethics statutes with regard to Agency contracts. - Expands a tax exemption for major league professional athletic facilities to include minor league baseball facilities, and modifies the conditions under which the exemption can be claimed.